AnakamaTH/ultimate-retro-sonic-collection/README.md

 ### ⭐ Extra
 - Team Forever Games *(if permission is granted – currently no)*
-- Sonic Forever: Expansion Pack
+- Sonic Forever: Expansion Pack *(if permission is granted from Team Forever also)*
 - Sonic 3: Angel Island Revisited

 ---